SyedAlthamish/PostureMonitor_V.2.0/v.2.0/Source/PC Source/readme.txt

-- PC Source is a file containing source code that runs in the PC
+- PC Source is a file containing source code that runs in the PC(The ML running PC)
 - each file provides a different purpose detailed in their respective documentation.